agnivabasak/memcached-cli/README.md

 To run unit tests of the code:

--Activate the virtual env like described above
--Move to the tests directory: cd tests
+-Activate a new virtual env for tests called test_env like described above -Move to the tests directory: cd tests
 -Install the test dependencies:  pip install -r requirements.test.txt -Run the tests(with coverage): python3 -m coverage run -m unittest discover -b